prashantvc/vscode-todotasks/README.md

 # VS Taskpaper

-This is fork from [sandy081/vscode-todotasks](https://github.com/sandy081/vscode-todotasks), the idea is to get an [Taskpaper](https://www.taskpaper.com/) extesion for VS Code that performs as good as Mac app
+This is fork from [sandy081/vscode-todotasks](https://github.com/sandy081/vscode-todotasks), the idea is to create a [Taskpaper](https://www.taskpaper.com/) extesion for VS Code that performs as good as Mac app

 ## To Do Tasks
 A simple and handy extension for [Visual Studio Code](http://code.visualstudio.com/) to organize your to-do tasks.